p3l6/blog/content/blog/2022/deno vscode ext.md

 ---
 title: Using Deno in a Vscode Extension
-summary: Compiling deno source files into node package dependencies.
+description: Compiling deno source files into node package dependencies.
 date: 2022-07-26
 ---